 The following requirements are projected for students entering MUM in 2019-20 and are subject to change.

-To graduate with a BA in Ayurveda Wellness, students must successfully complete:
+To graduate with a BA in Ayurveda Wellness and Integrative Health, students must successfully complete:

 Self-Pulse Reading is the most ancient and most natural means of determining the level of balance or imbalance in the mind and body.
 Taking the pulse enlivens the connection between mind and body, consciousness and matter.
 Furthermore, the procedure of taking the pulse produces a balancing effect on the mind and body.
 This course presents Maharishi’s revival of this ancient technology.
 In this course students will learn how to read their pulse and detect imbalances early, before they manifest as symptoms of a disease; how to determine where imbalances are; and how to restore balance.
 This course includes public speaking exercises.
 Materials fee: $10